January 1, 2021

 Gain an invaluable insight into your company’s online reputation.

-Online reputation management is often confused with social media monitoring and/or social media listening.
+Many confuse online reputation management with social media monitoring and social listening.

 But there are key differences between the three.

-Social media monitoring means identifying mentions of a particular brand in real-time or as near to it as possible, to allow the business to respond appropriately to the customer or customers concerned.
+For one, social media monitoring means identifying mentions of a particular brand in real-time.
+This allows your business to respond to customers and concerns quickly and effectively.

-Both monitoring and listening are essential aspects of effective online reputation management, but a good online reputation agency will offer far more.
+Both monitoring and listening are essential aspects of effective online reputation management.
+But a good reputation strategy, provided by an online reputation agency, offers much more.

 That’s where the following services, provided by a quality online reputation agency, can be a huge help.